Excel VBA TRIM Function

 So we got cleaned value i.e. after removing leading & trailing spaces.

-The only difference between them is VBA function cannot remove in between spaces while worksheet function does.
-For an example take a look at the below example.
+The only difference between them is VBA function cannot remove in between spaces while the worksheet function in VBA does.
+For example, take a look at the below example.

 In cell A3 we have in-between spaces, if select and click on the rectangular shape it will only remove trailing & leading spaces, not in-between spaces.

 To overcome this problem we need to use the trim function as a worksheet function in the code.

 Sub Trim_Example3() Dim MyRange As Range Set MyRange = Selection For Each cell In MyRange cell.Value = WorksheetFunction.Trim(cell) Next End Sub